sharathkumar-md/PPT_Generator/README.md

 ## LLM Integration

-RealtyAI leverages **Google Gemini** as its core AI engine for intelligent content generation.
+PPT Generator leverages **Google Gemini** as its core AI engine for intelligent content generation.
 The LLM integration is designed for optimal performance and reliability.

 ### Google Gemini Features